luukfroling/BEP/parts/03-theory.md

 ## Material decomposition

-Since different materials attenuate x-rays differently across the energy spectrum, PCD-CT can be used to distinguish between different tissue types in the body.
+Since different materials attenuate x-rays differently across the energy spectrum, Spectral CT can be used to distinguish between different tissue types in the body.
+Spectral CT is a CT technique that leverages energy-dependent information to provide more comprehensive material differentiation in the produced images.
 To simulate this process and to describe the attenuation properties of different materials in a phantom, material decomposition is used [@mechlem2018joint].
 In clinical practice, human tissue can be approximated as a linear combination of two basis materials, commonly water and bone, which simplifies the decomposition process.

 :::{figure} Figures/att_map.png
 :label:matatt
+:figclass: no-float
 The linear attenuation coefficient ($\mu$) of bone (green), water (blue) and iodine (orange) plotted as a function of the incoming X-ray photon energy.
-Iodine exhibits a k-edge, characterised by a sharp increase in attenuation at a specific energy, making it unsuitable be modelled as a linear combination of bone and water. *Figure reproduced from* [@Willemink2018PhotonCountingCT]
+Iodine exhibits a k-edge, characterised by a sharp increase in attenuation at a specific energy, making it unsuitable to be modelled as a linear combination of bone and water. *Figure reproduced from* [@Willemink2018PhotonCountingCT]
 :::

 The linear attenuation coefficient ($\mu$), which describes how a material attenuates X-rays, depends on both the material and the photon energy, as shown by the attenuation curves in [](#matatt).
 For bone, water and other forms of tissue in the human body these attenuation curves can be assumed smooth within the energy range used [@Willemink2018PhotonCountingCT].
 However, contrast agents such as iodine display one or more K-edges, sudden increases in attenuation at specific energies, which cannot be accurately modeled by a simple combination of water and bone.
 In this work, only bone and water will be used.
 If a contrast agent were to be involved, a 3rd material must be added to compensate for any possible k-edges.